One Good Thing by Jillee

 Directions:

-Start by selecting the “Saute” function on your Instant Pot.
-Place the chicken carcass into the pot and cook for 2-3 minutes, or until the exterior is browned and pieces begin sticking to the bottom of the pot.
-Then press the cancel button to turn off the heat.
+Select the “Saute” function on your Instant Pot, then place the chicken carcass in the pot and cook for 2-3 minutes, or until the exterior is browned and pieces begin sticking to the bottom of the pot.
+Press Cancel to turn off the heat.

 Homemade Chicken (Or Veggie) Stock